Ludwig Tessnow: Arrest

 Tessnow was arrested and taken into custody on 2 July, protesting his innocence.
 A routine search of his home revealed several items of clothing which, although still damp from having been recently washed, bore dark stains reminiscent of blood.
-A heavily-stained pair of boots were recovered from beneath a stone sink in Tessnow's kitchen.
+A heavily stained pair of boots were recovered from beneath a stone sink in Tessnow's kitchen.
 These boots had also been washed.
 When questioned as to the source of these stains, Tessnow claimed the stains were wood dye which had spattered onto his clothes via his profession as a carpenter.
 His story was not believed, and he was remanded in custody, to await trial before the examining magistrates at Greifswald.

-The local prosecutor, Ernst Hubschmann, discovered that just weeks prior to the brothers' murders, a local farmer had observed a young man fleeing from one of his meadows.
+The local prosecutor, Ernst Hubschmann, discovered that less than three weeks prior to the brothers' murders, a local farmer had observed a young man fleeing from one of his meadows.
 This farmer then discovered that seven of his sheep had been mutilated, with numerous limbs and viscera strewn about the field.
-Noting the similarities between the manner in which these animals had been mutilated and their limbs and organs scattered about the crime scene and the Stubbe brothers crime scene, Hubschmann arranged for this farmer to view a lineup of possible suspects, in which the farmer identified Tessnow as the man he had observed fleeing from his meadow.
-Tessnow admitted to having read newspaper reports of this incident, but also protested his innocence in the murders of these sheep; again insisting the stains upon his clothing and boots were not human or animal blood, but wood dye.
+Noting the similarities between the manner in which these animals had been mutilated and their limbs and organs scattered about the crime scene and the Stubbe brothers' crime scene, Hubschmann arranged for this farmer to view a lineup of possible suspects, in which the farmer identified Tessnow as the man he had observed fleeing from his meadow.
+Tessnow admitted to having read newspaper reports of this incident but also protested his innocence in the killing of the sheep; again insisting the stains upon his clothing and boots were not human or animal blood, but wood dye.